Investment Thesis

 • Theses can be based on fundamentals (undervaluation), macro trends (inflation), or technicals.

-Real-World Example: A Long Thesis for an EV Maker
+Real-World Example: A Long Thesis for an Electric Vehicle Manufacturer

-Result: The thesis projects a 50% upside based on specific operational improvements.
+Result: The investment thesis identifies a 50% upside potential based on a misunderstood transition to a software-led business model, protected by clear operational milestones.

 Why You Should Write It Down